mindscratch/mindscratch.github.io/content/post/year-in-review.md

-Besides having the chance to see my dad so many days when getting home from work, he's been building a "playhouse" at our home, I had the chance to go to a Porsche driving event with him at [Summit Point](http://summitpoint-raceway.com/track-information/shenandoah-circuit/) (slightly modified setup on the Shenadoah Circuit) We had a blast driving the 2016 911 Carerra 4S, Cayenne GTS and Macan GTS.
+Besides having the chance to see my dad so many days when getting home from work, he's been building a "playhouse" at our home, I had the chance to go to a Porsche driving event with him at [Summit Point](http://summitpoint-raceway.com/track-information/shenandoah-circuit/) (slightly modified setup on the Shenadoah Circuit).
+We had a blast driving the 2016 911 Carerra 4S, Cayenne GTS and Macan GTS.

 I've also had the chance to see my sister and her family a few times which has been great, my